 The Eiffel Tower, the Sandy beaches of Saint Tropez, amazing wine, and tasty cheese… These are just some of the things that put France on the top of the bucket list for a lot of travelers.
 However, there are also a lot of them that don’t visit thinking that France is too expensive.
 Of course, France isn’t Cambodia or Vietnam price-wise and is among other things, famous for the luxurious hotels and fancy restaurants.
 Especially the capital, Paris, has the reputation of one of the most expensive cities in the world.
-However, there are some tips and tricks that can certainly save you a lot of money and help you make the most out of your France trip.
-Let’s begin: France on a budget
+However, there are some tips and tricks that can certainly save you a lot of money and enjoy France on a budget.
+Let’s begin:

 Cheap Accommodation in France